pardodiazrodrigo/pardodiazrodrigo/README.md

 I have experience as a backend developer, where I have worked with the following technologies:

-PYTHON, DJANGO, FLASK, SQL, BOOTSTRAP
+PYTHON, DJANGO, FLASK, SQL, REACT

 NODEJS, EXPRESS, MONGODB, JAVASCRIPT, CSS, HTML, JSON